BA Archaeology (Cambridge), MA International Politics (Manchester), PhD Politics (Manchester)

 Areas of interest

-Academia and Education, Social Policy, Charities and NGOs, EFL Teaching, HE Administration, International Politics and Human Rights, Postgraduate Study.
+Academia and education, Professional roles in HE, Transitioning out of academia, Social Policy, Charities and NGOs, EFL Teaching, International Organisations.